 A much better system is to buy food grown as close to you as possible.
 That way it isn't harvested before it's ripe, it doesn't use a lot of fuel for delivery, and it retains more nutrients because it gets to your table so much faster.

-17 miles off the cape, have been found at our farmers market.
+Purple and green beans from Lucky Field Organics, about 17 miles off the cape, have been found at our farmers market. |

 Other booths at our farmers market may offer their own jams and fruit spreads, or fresh herbs, or eggs.
 Fresh baked goods are often available, along with, of course, all kinds of fresh produce.
 It's hard to predict everything that might turn up from week to week, but at this time of year you'll likely find arugula, green beans, radishes, peas, spinach, a variety of lettuces and salad greens, and strawberries, among others.